AdmiJW/FrontEnd/Git/README.md

 ## __Git Commit__

-* We use `git commit` to push files from the staging area into the repository, creating a commit for it.
+* We use `git commit` to push files from the staging area into the repository, creating a snapshot.
     ```git
         git commit
     ```